dragoon/refinery/README.md

 ## Refinery: a smart home project

-Set colors of smart bulbs based on the environment:
+Set colors of lights based on the:
-* UV index
-* Stock market (TODO)
+* UV index, automatically switches off the light if the UV Index is low

 Light bulbs supported:
 * LIFX